UnitexGramLab/unitex-core/README.md

 1. Configure the upstream remote.
 To do this, add the remote location of the main `unitex-core` repository under the name `upstream`.
-This will allow you later to keep your fork up to date.
+This will allow you later to keep your fork up to date

     ```
     git remote add upstream git://github.com/UnitexGramLab/unitex-core.git